trillek-team/trillek-computer/README.md

        rand_r)
      - Beeper or *buzzer* device (**Beeper**).
 Simply generates a squared wave sound at desired frequency.
-     - 256 byte of NVRAM (Not Volatile RAM).
-Usefull to store basic configration used in boot time
+     - 256 bytes of NVRAM (Not Volatile RAM).
+Usefull to store basic configration used in boot time.
+     - 256 bytes reserved for CPU board HW registers from 0x11FF00 to 0x11FFFF

 HOW WORKS